MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 ##### Run the DescriptiveDataUploadApp in the console

-Whenever it exports the zip folder from your source system, have your custom export app automatically run the DescriptiveDataUploadApp.
+Whenever it exports the zipped folder from your source system, have your custom export app automatically run the DescriptiveDataUploadApp.
 We created the DescriptiveDataUploadApp [on GitHub](https://github.com/microsoft/vivainsights_ingressupload) to transfer your data into Viva Insights.
 Clone this app to your machine by running the following command: `git clone https://github.com/microsoft/vivainsights_ingressupload.git.`

 1. For each export, have your custom export app run the DescriptiveDataUploadApp.
 2. A console pops up requesting values.
 Add the following values:
     1. AppID/ClientID.
 This ID is in the registered app information on the Azure portal under Application (client) ID.
-    1. Absolute path to the zipped file.
+    1. Absolute path to the zipped folder.
 Format the path like this: `C:\\Users\\JaneDoe\\OneDrive - Microsoft\\Desktop\\info.zip`.
     1. Azure Active Directory tenant ID.
 This ID is also on the app's overview page under Directory (tenant) ID.
     1. Certificate name.
 This name is configured in your registered application.
 If you haven’t created a certificate yet, refer to [How to create a self-signed certificate](/azure/active-directory/develop/howto-create-self-signed-certificate).
 After you upload the certificate, the certificate name shows up under **Description** in the Azure Portal.